 Education Health and Care Plans

-A young person age 16-25 who wants to go to college in September 2018 will have an Education, Health and Care Plan (EHCP).
+A young person age 16-25 who wants to go to college will have an Education, Health and Care Plan (EHCP).
 These plans cover health and social care as well as education.
 They will be prepared by the Local Authority in which you live following an EHCP needs assessment.

 This is a useful link to IPSEA which has the latest information and guidance.